- Introduction to Radionuclide Therapy

-Precision in Treatment: The Role of Dosimetry in Radionuclide Therapy
+- The Role of Dosimetry in Radionuclide Therapy

 Dosimetry in radionuclide therapy involves measuring and calculating the absorbed radiation dose delivered to tissues in the body.
 This field is crucial for effectively treating cancers and other diseases while minimising damage to healthy tissues.
-This article delves into the fundamental concepts of dosimetry, methods of dose calculation, advances in imaging and software tools, clinical applications, and future directions.
+This article reviews the fundamental concepts of dosimetry, methods of dose calculation, advances in imaging and software tools, clinical applications, and future directions.
 Through a detailed examination, we aim to provide a comprehensive understanding of how dosimetry enhances the precision and effectiveness of radionuclide therapy.

 Introduction to Radionuclide Therapy